Projektgruppe3-RobTek/DTMFMagix/README.md

 `./DTMFMagix`

-###ArchLinux

-Install the Arch flavor of the above libraries.

 ### Windows

 Download the required libraries and link them corretly (this should be possible.
 It is a challenge however)